enjin/universal-metadata-standard/README.md

 The Client is responsible for determining the best language for the end-user who is viewing the Resource.
 This MAY come in the form of automatically detecting the best language based on request information such as a header; and/or geolocation data, or it MAY come in the form of a manual interaction such as user selection.

 If the Client is aware of a better suited Resource for the end-user, the alternate Resource SHOULD be retrieved; parsed; and rendered instead.
 In order to prevent a potential Denial of Service (DoS) attack, the Client MUST NOT follow more than one-level deep from the top-level Resource.
+The entirety of the Resource should be inferred exclusively from the Resource that is best suited for the end-user.

 ## Data Types